 CTAs can come in the form of sign up forms, subscription boxes, eBook downloads, lead generation, social sharing, or even a ‘buy now’ button.

 They can appear in email campaigns, social media posts, webpages, radio jingles, billboards or video copy.

 They allow users to engage their audience and demand immediate action, for the fear of missing out (FOMO).
 It's a temptation for the audience to take the next step to know about or purchase a product or service.
 Creating an effective call to action leads to higher engagement, and consequentially better conversion rates and lasting customer relationships.
 Think of it as the line between bouncing and converting.

 In fact, more than 90% of people who read your headline also read your CTA copy!

-Keep it short.
-Nobody wants to spend too long filling out a form.
+- Keep your call to action short.
+Nobody wants to spend too long filling out a form, especially on blog posts.

-Use the CTA to tell the client what they get in return
+- Use best practices of writing a CTA to tell the client what they get in return

 Alright, let’s expand!